- PrintArticle Summary

 Prescription Medication Withdrawal Treatment

 Fortunately, there are many treatment centers to help you overcome prescription drug addiction.
 Withdrawal symptoms can be mitigated and controlled using a combination of dependency-decreasing techniques and medications.
 Receiving therapy within a detox and rehab program will help you understand the circumstances that led to your addiction and overcome them.
 If you or a family member is struggling with prescription drug addiction, there is help available.
-To get confidential and free referrals to drug treatment programs, call 1-888-658-5242 to learn how you can get through the withdrawal phase of your recovery, and start living your life again.
+To speak with a rehab treatment advisor, call 1-888-935-1318Who Answers? and learn how you can get through the withdrawal phase of your recovery and start living your life again.
 Remember, prescription drugs are some of the most commonly abused drugs.
 Rehab centers that are experienced in treating and managing prescription drug withdrawal have the tools to help you live the life you want to live again.

 - Withdrawal from Prescription Medicine